-- To establish the relationships between the previously identified eddies, the first part of GEM used evaluates the similarity of these eddies which is defined here based on the overlap of the domain of an eddy in two consecutive time steps.
-It begins with defining similarity based on the overlapping area of eddies in consecutive time steps. - time steps.
-It begins with defining similarity based on the overlapping area of eddies in consecutive time steps. - Subsequently, the overlapping area which is closest to the one of the original eddy is defined to be the successor of - 213 the original eddy (if the threshold is met).
+To establish the relationships between the previously identified eddies, the first part of the GEM used evaluates the similarity of these eddies, which is defined here based on the overlap of the domain of an eddy in two consecutive time steps.
+It begins with defining similarity based on the overlapping area of eddies in consecutive time steps.
+Subsequently, the overlapping area which is closest to the one of the original eddy is defined to be the successor of the original eddy (if the threshold is met).

-214 3.2.1 Eddy similarity
+3.2.1 Eddy similarity

-- At first, the eddy similarity is calculated with an example (Fig. 5a) before proceeding to the mathematical expressions.
-There were three eddies A1, A2 and B1 detected on March 28, 1997.
-In Figure 5b, there were four eddies, A1, A2, B1, and B2 on March 29, 1997.
+At first, the eddy similarity is calculated with an example (Fig. 5a) before proceeding to the mathematical expressions.
+There were three eddies A1, A2, and B1 detected on 28 March 1997.
+In Fig. 5b, there were four eddies A1, A2, B1, and B2 on 29 March 1997.
 We overlapped the eddy domains into a single map (Fig. 5c).
 Then, we used the intersection of eddy domains on different days to calculate the similarity.
-For eddies A1 and A2, the intersections were very close to their respective domains on March 28 and 29.
+For eddies A1 and A2, the intersections were very close to their respective domains on 28 and 29 March.
 For eddy B1, the intersection was close to the area on the second day, but it was only part of that on the first day.
-Consequently, eddies A1 and A2 had full similarity on these days, while eddies B1 and B2 only had partial similarity on these days. - 222 To estimate the above similarity, let us describe it in a mathematically logical way.
-As shown in Figure 6a, there is 223 an eddy (E1) that is identified by the thick contour of Boundary 1 in the rectangular comparison region (not shown 224 in figure) on day 0, and there are three eddies (E2, E3 and E4) that are identified in the same region on day 1.
-This 225 comparison region, which is centered at the eddy center of E1, moves in time with the target eddy (E1).
-To 226 determine the similarities between E1 on day 0 and E2 to E4 on day 1, we intersect the domains of day 0 and day 1.
-227 For example, to determine the similarity between E1 and E2, we count the overlap area S{12} (defined as the 228 intersection of Boundary 1 and Boundary 2) between E1 (area S_1) and E2 (area S_2), and then we calculate the 229 following ratios:
+Consequently, eddies A1 and A2 had full similarity on these days, while eddies B1 and B2 only had partial similarity on these days.

+To estimate the above similarity, let us describe it in a mathematically logical way.
+As shown in Fig. 6a, there is an eddy (E1) that is identified by the thick contour of Boundary 1 in the rectangular comparison region (not shown in the figure) on day 0, and there are three eddies (E2, E3, and E4)